ome/infrastructure/ansible/roles/docker-advanced/README.md

 These variables must be defined (defaults aren't provided):

-- `vgname`: The volume group used in `docker-storage`.
+- `docker_vgname`: The volume group used in `docker-storage`.
 This is necessary because the docker setup process requires the name of the raw logical volume device.

 Optional variables:

-- `dockerbridge.name`: The name of a custom network bridge for docker
+- `docker_bridge.name`: The name of a custom network bridge for docker
-- `dockerbridge.ips`: The custom IP range that docker should use for allocating IPs
+- `docker_bridge.ips`: The custom IP range that docker should use for allocating IPs
-- `dockergroupmembers`: A list of users who will be added to the `docker` system group, allows docker to be run without sudo
+- `docker_groupmembers`: A list of users who will be added to the `docker` system group, allows docker to be run without sudo
+- `docker_lvfilesystem`: filesystem for the Docker volume partition

 Dependencies
 ------------